 Management System;

-11. To produce an annual report for Senate and Council which covers health, safety and environmental activities and provides Senate and Council with the information required to discharge their duties under the Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1997 and the Register of Environmental Legislation.
+11. To report after each meeting to Senate and Council on health, safety and environmental activities and provide Senate and Council with the information required to discharge their duties under the Health and Safety at Work Act (1974), the Management of Health and Safety at Work Regulations (1997) and the Register of Environmental Legislation.

 Constitution

-Provost & Deputy Vice-Chancellor (Chair)Deputy Chair
+Provost & Deputy Vice-Chancellor (Chair)

-A member of Senate, appointed by Senate (Deputy Chair)
+Chief Operating Officer

 Two lay members, one of whom shall be a member of Council

 Three representatives from each of the recognised Trade Unions: UNITE, UCU, UNISON.